Are engineers underappreciated? Most are, but somehow, the magic of engineering has slipped from the public eye and employers’ grasp.

 Complacency can sneak up on anyone, in any field.
 You land a job, settle down, and suddenly you stop learning.
 Your colleagues, once awestruck by you, start seeing you as a one-trick pony.

 Sure, many people think engineers are hardworking and always eager to learn, but I’ve heard of folks losing respect for engineers after getting a glimpse of their work habits.

 Poor social skills

-I find public speaking to be very important.
-I’ve even written 11 tips on how engineers can improve their public speaking.
+Want to level up?
+Check out my 12 tips on how engineers can improve their public speaking.